By Karl Kupers on November 11, 2011

 By Karl Kupers on July 07, 2011

 As we approach the Day of Independence for the United States I am reminded of the independence Shepherd’s Grain has in pricing our farmer’s wheat crop.
-For many outside of agriculture the idea of not being able to match up your cost of production to your marketable price is very foreign.

 By Karl Kupers on May 27, 2011